Sei-Lisa/LSL-PyOptimizer/README.md

 The syntax of the `switch` statement as implemented, has two restrictions over its C counterpart:

-1. It needs to be followed by a block, not by a single statement; for example, whiile this works in C, it won't work in this compiler: `switch(1) case 1: break;`.
-The reason is that `case` is treated by the parser as a statement, rather than as a label.
-This limitation is probably only of theoretical importance and will not have any practical one.
-2. `case` labels can't appear in nested blocks.
-That's because they are replaced by LSL labels, and as discussed above, label scope rules prevent their visibility in an outer block, so the syntax translator would not be able to find it.
+1. `case` labels can't appear in nested blocks.
+That's because they are replaced by LSL labels, and as discussed in the *Multiple labels with the same name* section above, label scope rules prevent their visibility in an outer block, so once converted to labels, the corresponding `jump` instructions would not be able to find them.
 This limitation means that [Duff's device](http://en.wikipedia.org/wiki/Duff's_device) or similar constructs can't be implemented with this optimizer.
+2. `switch()` needs to be followed by a block, not by a single statement; for example, whiile this works in C, it won't work in this compiler: `switch(1) case 1: break;`.
+The reason is that `case` is treated by this parser as a statement, rather than as a label.
+This limitation is probably only of theoretical importance and will not have any practical implication.

 ### Lazy lists